Parameters#

 Layered Parameters#

-As part of Litestar’s layered architecture, you can declare parameters not only as part of individual route handler functions, but also on other layers of the application:
+As part of Litestar’s layered architecture, you can declare parameters not only on individual route handler functions, but also on other layers of the application:

 Declaring parameters on different layers of the application#